 The various phases of the demolition of the PFP facilities will generate fugitive dust emissions that are expected to have low levels of particulate transuranic content.
-The AERMOD air dispersion model is used to assess air quality simulations of complex onsite fugitive dust emissions accounting for the combination of ambient transport and dispersion dust and building wake effects.
-The concern for air exposures is based on the potential incremental levels of air concentration during the demolition of each component.
+The AERMOD air dispersion model is used to assess air quality resulting from complex onsite fugitive dust emissions accounting for the combination of ambient transport and dispersion dust and building wake effects.

-The air dispersion modeling approach is designed to provide output products that are useful in the PFP demolition planning process in terms of providing an understanding of the air levels projected for a given demolition option.
+The air dispersion modeling approach is designed to provide output products that are useful in the PFP demolition planning process in terms of providing an understanding of the air and soil impact levels projected for a given demolition option.
 An approach is needed that can address the potentially very large number of permutations and combinations of ambient weather conditions and the multi-faceted demolition options for each of the components of the PFP facilities.

 The approach is to consider each major demolition component of the PFP facilities separately.
-These computations are used to build a cumulative picture of potential environmental levels from the full demolition of the PFP facilities.
+These computations are used to build a cumulative picture of potential environmental contamination from the full demolition of the PFP facilities.
+The air exposure analysis is independent of the demolition start date.
+Because the deposition analysis is based on the summation of the impacts of a series of events, the deposition analysis requires an assumption of a postulated start date and definition of a period of time elapsed during the year for the demolition of each component.

 In addition to emission rates from the source term analysis being highly dependent on the demolition options that are selected, the location and size of those emissions are also defined for each of the selected demolition options.